lucasjoliveau/doc/en/applications/sales/subscriptions/closing.md

 preview_ button.
 In this example, the customer has the choice to close his/her subscription whenever he/she wants to, due to the _Close Subscription_ button.

-![Close your subscription from a customer point of view with Odoo Subscriptions](../../../_images/close-your-subscriptions-as-a-customer.png)
+![Close your subscription from a customer point of view with Konvergo ERP Subscriptions](../../../_images/close-your-subscriptions-as-a-customer.png)

 By using this button, the customer can specify the reason for cancelling his/her subscription and he/she can even leave a message.

-![What happens when customers close their subscription with Odoo Subscriptions?](../../../_images/use-of-close-reasons-as-a-customer.png)
+![What happens when customers close their subscription with Konvergo ERP Subscriptions?](../../../_images/use-of-close-reasons-as-a-customer.png)

 By confirming the cancellation, the customer is redirected to his/her portal.